 20. Anne Frank

-Something else by which the Netherlands is famous is the Anne Frank’s House.
+Something else for which the Netherlands is famous is Anne Frank’s House.

 Anne Frank was a girl of Jewish descent who began writing a personal diary while hiding from the German Army in Amsterdam’s 450 square feet small secret annex.